phredreeq/CodeAlpha_PhishingAwarenessTaining/README.md

 ### Social Engineering Psychology
 Six psychological levers attackers exploit: authority, urgency, fear, trust, curiosity, and reciprocity/greed.
 Understanding *why* these tactics work builds resistance to attacks a person has never seen before.

-### Real-World Case Studies (verified, in presentation)
-1. **The $100M+ invoice scam (2013–2015):** Evaldas Rimasauskas impersonated a real Facebook/Google vendor using forged invoices — no malware, no hacking, just a convincing fake business relationship.
-2. **The 2011 RSA breach:** A single employee opened a malicious Excel attachment, leading to a breach of RSA's SecurID authentication technology used by thousands of organizations.
-3. **Uber's 2022 MFA fatigue attack:** Attackers bombarded a contractor with MFA push notifications, then impersonated IT support to get one approved — bypassing MFA without any malware.

 ### Best Practices Checklist
 Ten actionable habits, from "pause when a message creates urgency" to "verify unusual requests through a second, separate channel."